kristianmandrup/racer-mw/lib/pipe/Pipe-navigation.md

 Each pipe builder returns the pipe just built so that we can easily build the full pipe path via chaining.
 A pipe can be "attached" to one parent.
 A pipe can have one or more children (unless it's an attribute pipe).

+The `PipeNavigator` is a helper class that can be found in the `pipe/base` folder.
+You can override it (if need be) for specific pipes.

 You can get the *parent* pipe of a pipe using the `parent` property.
 Naturally `children` contains all the children of the pipe: